Schedule a free consultation

 When you get behind the wheel of a car in Texas, you assume a responsibility to drive with caution and care.
 If you drive in a way that puts others in harm's way, you could face criminal charges for reckless driving.
 In Texas, reckless driving is a serious driving offense that can carry harsh criminal consequences.
 If you're convicted, you could be sentenced to time behind bars and even lose your driver's license for a period of time.

 If you've recently been arrested for reckless driving in Houston or elsewhere in Texas, you need the assistance of an experienced criminal defense attorney.
-Contact the Doug Murphy Law Firm, P.C. to schedule a free case evaluation with our skilled legal team.
+Contact the Murphy & McKinney Law Firm, P.C. to schedule a free case evaluation with our skilled legal team.
 We will review the details of your situation, determine the best strategy for your defense, and address any questions you may have.

 What Is Reckless Driving?